This guide was last updated on 29 July 2024.

 Sole trader

-• Details on how to register can be found on GOV.UK.
+- Details on how to register for self-assessment can be found on GOV.UK.

 Partnership

-In a partnership, both the partnership and the individual partners need to register for self-assessment within the same time limit as just explained for sole traders.
-You can register a partnership on GOV.UK.
+In a partnership, both the partnership and the individual partners need to register for self-assessment within the same time limit as explained above for sole traders.
+You can register a partnership on GOV.UK and individual partners can register in the same way as explained above for sole traders.

-• Details of how to register can be found on GOV.UK.
+- Details of how to register a company can be found on GOV.UK.

-A shareholder may also need to register for self-assessment if they are receiving dividends.
-Details on how to register can be found on GOV.UK.
+A shareholder may also need to register for self-assessment if they are receiving dividends, rent or loan interest from the company.
+Details on how to register for self-assessment can be found on GOV.UK.

 Managing your affairs online